Practice Guides

 When you are in an environment where you are allowed or even encouraged to access the parts of yourselves that are normally hidden, doorways can effortlessly slide open for you that you could have spent your entire life banging your head against.

-Having fun practicing together is also part of the joy of life and there’s no way of separating yourself off from the rest of the world.
-If you only practice by isolating yourself off from other people, the second you go back into the world a lot of your practice is no longer relevant.
+Having fun practicing together is also part of the joy of life, and if you only practice by isolating yourself from other people, the second you go back into the world, a lot of your practice is no longer relevant.

 Creating spaces where you can practice together with others will help you connect with people in a more authentic way.
-It creates space for people to learn to express their true selves in, which is ultimately how everyone find a sense of true belonging and being at home in the world.
+It creates space for collective truth to emerge.

-With this in mind I have created a section of the website with some tools for facilitating shared practice and this is a note to say that it is worth considering how to integrate some shared practice into your approach, alongside deep personal practice.
+With this in mind, I have created a section of the website with some tools for facilitating shared practice.

 If you have found my content useful, please donate.
 Thanks!